galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 In the holo structure, the protein has already adopted a conformation compatible with the ligand.
 As a result, the binding pocket is often easier to identify: the pocket is already **pre-organized around the ligand**.

 But what happens when the ligand is not there?
-And what if the structure we use is not an experimentally determined structure at all, but an **Colabfold prediction**?
+And what if the structure we use is not an experimentally determined structure at all, but a **Colabfold prediction**?

 This tutorial explores exactly that question.
 We will use SIMORGH ({% cite SIMORGH2026 %}) to address this challenge.